-- Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - All exhibitors are eligible to enter one animal in Showmanship but must have made an entry by June entry day. - 3.
-Exhibitors that have barrows entered must show his/her own - Exhibitors that have only entered breeding stock may enter showmanship and use another exhibitor's barrow. - Winners in each group are not eligible to advance to the next group during the current year's Fair. - In succeeding years, winners who remain in the same grouping shall advance to the next category. - 7.
-Exhibitors who have won in the senior showman class are eligible to compete the next year. - Showmanship class show order will be oldest to youngest.
-8. - Exhibitor grade as of January 1, of the current exhibit year.
+- 1. Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - 2.
+All exhibitors are eligible to enter one animal in Showmanship but must have made an entry by June entry day. - Exhibitors that have barrows entered must show his/her own barrow. - 4.
+Winners in each group are not eligible to advance to the next group during the current year's Fair. - In succeeding years, winners who remain in the same grouping shall advance to the next category. - 6.
+Exhibitors who have won in the senior showman class are eligible to compete the next year. - 7.
+Showmanship class show order will be oldest to youngest. - 8.
+Exhibitor grade as of January 1, of the current exhibit year.

-- Beginner Showman 3rd
+- 1. Beginner Showman 3rd

-- 2. Beginner Showman - 4h grade
+- 2. Beginner Showman 4^h grade

-- Beginner Showman 5th grade 3.
+- 3. Beginner Showman 5th grade

-- Beginner Showman 6th grade 4.
+- 4. Beginner Showman -6^{th} grade